Prepare the way of the Lord. 40:1-11

 v6-8.
 The second message proclaims that God's word is sure.
 Human nature is frail and corrupted and therefore withers before the hand of the Creator.
 We are unreliable and so cannot stand before our God.
 Thus, our word carries little weight.
 Yet, God's words, his promises, are mighty; they "stand forever".

 v9-11.
 The third message proclaims that God's kindness endures forever.
-The returning Lord is virtually in sight, so the messenger is instructed to cast off fear, to dispel any doubt of his coming, but rather, go up on a high mountain and proclaim the good news of his coming.
+The Lord's coming is near at hand, so the messenger is instructed to cast off fear, to dispel any doubt of his coming.
+Let the messenger go up on a high mountain and proclaim the good news of the Lord's coming.
 The Lord's coming will be a mighty one, his sleeves rolled up, for he has completed his work, gained his "reward" and now it is time for blessing.
-The blessing, or "recompense", is for the flock of his people; it is they who "accompany" him.
+The blessing, or "recompense", is for the flock of his people and it is they who "accompany" him.
 God's people will be blessed as they experience the depth and wonder of a new relationship with the Lord.
 He will be to them a shepherd, caring for his flock, watchful of their needs, identifying with them, helping them ("gathers the lambs", "leads those that have young").
 The coming Lord surrounds those who are "close to his heart" with intimate loving care.

 The Lord's message of consolation through Isaiah is a message to a people who know and experience the chastening hand of the Lord.
-Isaiah gives us three messages to encourage us while we wait for his coming.
+Isaiah gives us three messages to encourage us as we await the day when every tear will be wiped away.

 1. Be prepared, the Lord indeed will come in glory